Two US Navy sailors arrested on charges of sharing secrets with China | Law-Order

 Two US Navy sailors arrested on charges of sharing secrets with China

 The Chinese Embassy in Washington did not immediately return a message seeking comment on the allegations.
-Representatives for the two sailors could not immediately be identified.
 U.S.-China relations have been tense for years over a range of national security and trade issues.
 The United States has accused China of espionage and cyberattacks, a charge that Beijing has rejected.
 China has also declared that it is under threat from spies.

-Among the other sore points in U.S.-China ties are U.S. export bans on advanced technologies, China's state-led industrial policies, human rights issues, the origins of the COVID-19 pandemic, trade tariffs and Taiwan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)